 We also believe however, that education is not just literacy and numeracy.
 The ability to inquire is important and so too the chance for our students to experiment and explore different ways to express themselves.

 We believe strongly in the performing arts and we provide opportunities for our students to participate in events such as our annual Paekakariki Idol, School Band and Art and Dance Splash.
-We have comprehensive visual arts programme and this is displayed throughout the school.
+We have a comprehensive visual arts programme and this is displayed throughout the school.

 Our Te Reo and Kapa Haka programme continues to reflect the wishes of the community and the values of the Charter.
 The students are given the opportunity to participate in Te Reo, Kapa Haka and the performing Kapa Haka group.